mattermost/mattermost/doc/integrations/Single-Sign-On/Gitlab.md

   * _TokenEndpoint_: `https://<your-gitlab-url>/oauth/token`
   * _UserApiEndpoint_: `https://<your-gitlab-url>/api/v3/user`

-  Note: Make sure your `HTTPS` or `HTTP` prefix for endpoint URLs matches how your server configuration.
+  Note: Make sure your `HTTPS` or `HTTP` prefix for endpoint URLs matches your server configuration.

 5. (Optional) If you would like to force all users to sign-up with GitLab only, in the _ServiceSettings_ section of config/config.json please set _DisableEmailSignUp_ to `true`.